Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

 where $\eps:=1/\eta$.
 Therefore, one can study the stability of the above matrix in brackets for small positive values which are close to $\eps=0$.
 The matrix on the left is marginally stable with a semisimple eigenvalue at 0 of multiplicity $n+1$.
 The normalized left- and right-eigenvectors associated with the zero eigenvalue are given by

 Therefore, the zero eigenvalues bifurcate according to the expression \cite{Seyranian:03}

-where $\lambda_i(\cdot)$ denotes the $i$-th eigenvalue of the matrix.
+where $\lambda_i(\cdot)$ denotes the $i$-th eigenvalue of the matrix and where the last matrix has been obtained by pre- and post-multiplying the previous matrix by $\diag(\theta I,1)$ and $\diag(\theta^{-1} I,1)$, respectively.
 Therefore, under the condition of the result. the real part of the eigenvalues of the matrix are negative and all the zero eigenvalues bifurcate inside the open left half-plane when increasing $\eps$ from 0 to small positive values.
 As this corresponds to moving $\eta$ from infinity to large positive values, the result is proven. \end{proof}}